Unity Schools’ Enrolment to Rise by 20% in 2020 - THISDAYLIVE

-Enrolment into the 104 federal government colleges is expected to increase by 20 per cent come 2020 as the federal government has introduced various insurance cover polices for all stakeholders.
+Enrolment into the 104 federal government colleges is expected to increase by 20 per cent by 2020 as the federal government has introduced various insurance cover polices for all stakeholders.

 This will include a fire and general hazard cover in which the sum of N900 million and N200 million will be dedicated to each school for buildings and content respectively.

-He directed school authorities to explain the modalities to patents and guardians.
+He directed school authorities to explain the modalities to parents and guardians.

 The minister warned insurance companies involved in the scheme against failure to honour obligations, adding that the 2020 budget will factor in a carrying capacity expansion project.